ice-wzl/RouterOS-SMB-DOS-POC/README.md

 Segmentation fault
 ````
-- Furthermore when attatching to the process with `gdb` and causing the crash condition we can see these values on the stack
+- Furthermore when attached to the process with `gdb` and causing the crash condition we can see these values on the stack
 ````
 (gdb) info reg
 eax            0x1f00006e       520093806